connectomicslab/connectomemapper3/paper/paper.md

 We refer to the [main documentation](https://connectome-mapper-3.readthedocs.io/en/latest/bidsappmanager.html#anatomical-pipeline-stages) for more details about the different processing steps and parameters involved in each pipeline.
-At the time EEG is being fully integrated in the workflow and in the GUI, CMP3 already provides a pipeline and a collection of interfaces dedicated to this modality.
+At the time EEG is being fully integrated in the workflow and in the GUI, CMP3 already provides a pipeline dedicated to this modality with a collection of interfaces based on MNE-Python [@GramfortEtAl2013a], MNE-Connectivity [@mne-connectivity:2022], and PyCartool [@PyCartool:2019].
 A [tutorial notebook](https://connectome-mapper-3.readthedocs.io/en/latest/notebooks/EEG_pipeline_tutorial.html)
   in the documentation shows how one can now map the connectivity at the source level derived from EEG in the CMP3 framework.